mokshaproject/moksha/docs/main/Producers.rst

 Installing
 ----------

-To install your `Producer`, simply add it to the `[moksha.stream]` entry-point in your `setup.py`, like so:
+To install your `Producer`, simply add it to the `[moksha.producer]` entry-point in your `setup.py`, like so:

 .. code-block:: python

     [moksha.producer]
-    hello = myproject.streams.hello:HelloWorldProducer
+    hello = myproject.producers:HelloWorldProducer